5T33Z0/OC-Little-Translated/11_Graphics/iGPU/README.md

 # Intel iGPU Fixes
 Incomplete collection of Intel iGPU related fixes.
-Work in Progress…
+For generel configurtaion of Intel iGPUs, please refer to the corresonding section of the OpenCore Install Guide for your CPU.
+For in-depth explanations check Dortania's [Intel iGPU Patching](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/intel-patching/#getting-started) Guide.

 **TABLE of CONTENTS**